mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/advanced/prerequisites/index.md

 If you use these instructions to create a cluster on AWS using the DKP default settings without any edits to configuration files or additional flags, your cluster is deployed on an [Ubuntu 20.04 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes which match the requirements above.

-In particular, it will use the following Amazon Instance Types:
+In particular, it will use the Amazon Instance Types listed below:

    Control plane:
     -  instanceType: m5.xlarge
     -  Root volume size:  80GB

    Worker node:
     -  instanceType: m5.2xlarge
     -  Root volume size:  80GB

 <p class="message--note"><strong>NOTE: </strong>
 Using these default images work, but due to missing optimizations, the created cluster will have certain limits.